Mitigating and Evaluating Static Bias of Action Representations in the Background and the Foreground: Experiments

-In particular, on Kinetics-pretrained models, the performances of Mixup, VideoMix and BE on OOD data are comparable to that without augmentation, indicating little debiasing effects.
-ActorCutMix and FAME demonstrate much improved invariance to background static bias on \datasetnameA{}.
-Nevertheless, they decrease performance (increase accuracy) on \datasetnameB{}, which suggests that their improved performance on \datasetnameA{} is partially due to the use of foreground static features rather than motion features.
-The action features learned with ActorCutMix and FAME are still vulnerable to foreground static bias.
+In particular, VideoMix, SDN and BE provide little debiasing effects.
+Mixup leads to inconsistent performance gains.
+ActorCutMix and FAME consistently improve performance on \datasetnameA{}.
+Nevertheless, they decrease performance (increase accuracy) on \datasetnameB{}, which suggests that they improve performance on \datasetnameA{} partially by increasing reliance on foreground static features.
+The action features learned with ActorCutMix and FAME are likely still vulnerable to foreground static bias.

-In contrast, \sysname{} boosts the performance not only on \datasetnameA{} but also on \datasetnameB{} videos.
-The significant improvements on \datasetnameB{} show that the improvements on \datasetnameA{} of \sysname{} is quite different from ActorCutMix or FAME, \ie, \sysname{} focuses on motion features instead of foreground static features. \textbf{This clearly demonstrates its ability to reduce static bias that is difficult to explicitly enumerate and manually extract}, \eg, foreground static bias.
-For more experimental result, including Kinetics-pretrained SlowFast and ImageNet pretrained models, we refer readers to the appendix.
+\textbf{\sysname{} alleviates foreground and background static bias.} \sysname{} boosts the performance on both \datasetnameA{} and \datasetnameB{} videos and obtains the best contrasted accuracy (Contra.
+Acc.).
+The significant improvements on \datasetnameB{} indicate that \sysname{} can suppress static bias from the entire video and not only the background.
+In addition, \sysname{} outperforms other methods on videos with conflicting foreground cues as well as ARAS.
+Overall, these results demonstrate the ability of \sysname{} to reduce static bias that is difficult to exhaustively name or pixel-wise cut out.

-\textbf{Performance of debiased pretraining.} The debiasing methods SDN and FAME adopt debiased pretraining on large datasets and finetuning on UCF101 and HMDB51.
-SDN obtains comparable performance on IID test data and \datasetnameA{} with ImageNet-pretrained models, but largely worse performance than Kinetics-pretrained models.
-FAME also lags behind Kinetics-pretrained models, although it is also pretrained on Kinetics-400.
-The results indicate that vanilla supervised pretraining is more effective than self-supervised pretraining at mitigating static bias.
-Effective debiased self-supervised pretraining deserves further research attention.